 Theright natural foods work wonders when it comes to regulating your blood sugar and decreasing the damaging effects of chronic inflammation — especially when it comes to diabetes.
 However, the reality is that it's just not practical (or possible for many people) to get all the inflammation-reducing support you need from just food.

 We know that nobody wants to hear that taking more pills is the answer, but fortunately, less is more when it comes to supplements that lower your inflammatory load.
 There isone supplement formula in particular that is such an inflammation-fighting powerhouse, that Dr. Nancy recommends it as part of everyone’s daily routine: curcumin, the active compound found in turmeric.

 It only makes up about 2-3% of the turmeric root, but when formulated properly it can have an amazing effect within your body.
-In fact,Smarter Curcumin is a whopping 250 times more potent an inflammation-fighter than Turmeric itself.
+In fact,Smarter Curcumin is more potent than turmeric at promoting normal inflammation responses.
 It’s the best quality curcumin supplement on the market!

 So, a quick review.
 Diabetes is one of the most dangerous, but preventable, chronic diseases out there.
 Over 100 million Americans are either considered diabetic or pre-diabetic, but the good news is that an estimated 90% of type 2 diabetes diagnoses can be prevented with the lifestyle changes we recommended today, including